By Water and The Word — we proclaim Christ, crucified, resurrected, ascended — upon the Rock.

 There are three Dioceses in the province of Newfoundland and Labrador: the Diocese of Eastern Newfoundland and Labrador ; the Diocese of Central Newfoundland ; and the Diocese of Western Newfoundland.Queen's College offers programs for both lay and clergy.

 For information that reaches beyond the province visit Anglicans Online and the Anglican Church of Canada.
 In response to world needs you may find information available at PWRDF.
 Parishioners, and all visitors are encouraged to contribute through PWRDF, or another relief organization, in response to the needs of others around the world.
+For resources on prayer see the Anglican Fellowship of Prayer.

 In 1862 Salvage became the headquarters of a mission that included Broomclose, Barrow Harbour, Little Harbour, Sailor's Island, Flat Island, Gooseberry lslands and Bloody Bay (Angle Brook-Glovertown).
 Later came the settlements of Salvage Bay (Eastport), Happy Adventure, Sandy Cove, Menchions Cove (in Terra Nova National Park ), Damnable (St. Chad's), Squid Tickle and Hollett's Tickle (Burnside).
 The earliest Parish registers date from 1844 and since that time a number of clergy have served the Parish.